scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 Each AS entry of a PCB MUST include a signed component as well as a signature computed over the signed component.
 Each AS entry MUST be signed with a private key that corresponds to the public key certified by the AS's certificate.

-This section specifies the signed component of an AS entry.
 The signed component of an AS entry MUST include the following elements:

 - a header,
 - a body, and
 - a signature.

-In the Protobuf message-format implementation, the signed component of an AS entry is specified by the `SignedMessage`.
+In the Protobuf message format implementation, the signed component of an AS entry is specified by the `SignedMessage`.
 It consists of a header-and-body part (`header_and_body`) and a raw signature (`signature`).
 See also the code block below.

 ~~~~
    message SignedMessage {